 Specific duties of this position include, but are not limited to:

-- Maintain and manage schedules, calendars, meetings, travel and conference arrangements.
+- Maintain and manage complex schedules, calendars, meetings, travel and conference arrangements in a fast paced environment.

 - Compose and send correspondence requiring independent judgement and knowledge of Association and department operations and procedures, including editing content of documents and presentation materials.